 First import the necessary namespaces that will be used to remove a user.
-The namespaces StarCommunity.Core and StarCommunity.Core.Modules.Securityare described by clicking on their respective names.
-Make sure you add the assemblies as a reference, mentioned in I.I.I.
+The namespaces StarCommunity.Core and using StarCommunity.Core.Modules.Security; are described by clicking on their respective names.
+Make sure you add the assemblies as a reference, mentioned in 1.1.1.